ippontech/blog-usa/posts/innovative-snowflake-features-data-formats-and-types.md

   * MAX
   ***The remaining aggregate functions are all NOT SUPPORTED in materialized views.***

-> In addition, the aggregate functions supported in Materialized Views still have some restrictions:
+> The aggregate functions supported in Materialized Views still have some restrictions:
 > * Aggregate functions cannot be nested
 > * Aggregate functions cannot be used in complex expressions
 > * DISTINCT cannot be combined with Aggregate Functions
-> * In a Materialized View, the aggregate functions COUNT, MIN, MAX and SUM can be used as aggregate functions but not window functions.
+> * In a Materialized View, the aggregate functions COUNT, MIN, MAX, and SUM can be used as aggregate functions but not window functions.
 They also cannot be used with the OVER clause.

 * Functions used in a materialized view must be deterministic
 * Snowflake's Time Travel feature is not supported on materialized views